input-output-hk/catalyst-gh-tools/README.md

-# Project Catalyst Github Action for supplying Rust and related tools to speed up CI builds
+# Project Catalyst Tools Container for supplying Rust and related tools to speed up CI builds

-Custom GH Action to speed up and simplify building in CI that requires tools to be built during the CI process.
+Container to speed up and simplify building in CI that requires tools to be built during the CI process.

 ## Tools Provided